Advertiser Disclosure

 Earn Lots of Chase Points

 I book nearly all of my flights with the Chase Sapphire Reserve card —in fact, I use it for most of my travel expenses.
 Why?
-Because it earns 3 Chase Ultimate Rewards points per $1 spent on all travel expenses, including flights, hotels, cruises, local transit, travel agencies, ride-share services, and airport parking.
+Because it earns 8 Chase Ultimate Rewards per $1 spent on Chase Travel reservations and 4 Chase Ultimate Rewards points per $1 spent on airlines and hotels booked direct.

-We value Chase points at 2 cents each, which gives you an excellent 6% return when using the Chase Sapphire Reserve card for flights.
-When you book flights through Chase Travel, you earn an elevated 5 points per $1 spent, which results in a 10% return.
+We value Chase points at 2 cents each, which gives you an excellent 8-16% return when using the Chase Sapphire Reserve card for flights.

 While booking flights through Chase Travel earns more points, I still prefer booking directly with the airline.
 Booking through a third party like Chase Travel adds complexities when it comes to cancelation policies, and if anything goes wrong, it’s easier to be able to contact the airline directly.